Having interviewed many performances of Brahms’ most well known orchestral works, let me tell you of my bravo renditions:

 Bruno Walter is well regarded as a supreme interpreter of Brahms.
 His third with the Columbia SO for decades lead the pack to my ear from standpoints of up-tempo reading with acceptable, if closed-up, sonics..
 Let’s hear it for Walter’s great sympathy for Brahm’s idiom.
 Also give a hand for the good fidelity for a recording of its age.

-I have now found another Walter-esque reading with more modern sound, this a 1978 reading by Karajan and the Berliners.
+I have now found another Walter-esque reading of Brahms’ Third, with more modern sound, this a 1978 reading by Karajan and the Berliners.
 Its timings mimic Walter’s, except that the Andante delightfully strolls at a faster pace.
 Like Walter, his disdain for the exposition repeat will allow me to enjoy a symphony I have heard hundreds of times without hitting me over the head with the repeat.
 Amazon’s lead reviewer says “These 1977-78 recordings are Karajan’s best Brahms–better than his somewhat mannered digital set.
 The Berlin Philharmonic, as ever, is amazingly smooth and accomplished, playing with great class without losing any power… –Robert Levine”

 I love some of the elements of Abbado’s later reading with the same group, perhaps more lush, sympathetic, and digitally pristine than Karajan pulls off, but Abbado takes the exposition repeat and his Andante and final Allegro drag to my taste, making it too big a production.
 It seems always a trade-off between quicker tempi and maximal expression; my bravo readings are the ones I find optimizing for both expression and energy, and here Karajan wins.